 December 21: Our Lady of Saint Acheul, Amiens, France, founded by Saint Firmin, Bishop (4th Century)

 The church containing the shrine of Our Lady of Acheul, was located near Amiens.
-In fact Saint Acheul was once considered the mother-church of the cathedral of Amiens, and was sometimes called the “old cathedral of Amiens,” although this is no longer believed.
+In fact Saint Acheul was once considered the mother-church of the cathedral of Amiens, and was sometimes called the “old cathedral of Amiens,” although this is no longer the case, as there is now a larger cathedral church in Amiens.

-The church stands on the very place where once a Roman temple stood, and legend tells that Saint Firminus was the Apostle of Amiens, arriving there before the close of the third century after Christ.
-It is said that by the eloquence of his preaching and the number of his miracles, Saint Firmin converted many idolaters to the True Faith and baptized three thousand men in forty day.
+The church stands on the very place where once a Roman temple stood, and tradition tells that Saint Firminus was the Apostle of Amiens, arriving there before the close of the third century after Christ.
+It is said that by the eloquence of his preaching and the number of his miracles, Saint Firminus (or Saint Firmin) converted many idolaters to the True Faith and baptized three thousand men in forty days.

 The present cathedral of Saint Acheul was not finished until the fifteenth century.
 After the erection of the new cathedral at Amiens, Saint Acheul was known as the church of Our Lady of Acheul.
 Miracles took place frequently and pilgrimages continued for many years.

-The church of Saint Acheul was destroyed by a natural phenomenon, probably a strong storm, in about the year 1750.
+The church of Saint Acheul was destroyed by a natural phenomenon, probably a strong storm, in about the year 1751.
 It was rebuilt, and completed in 1760.
+A few short years later, during the Terror of the French Revolution, the church was used as a stable.

 Do you have a great story?
 Have You Visited This Shrine?
 Share it!